tomjp90/javascript-challenge/README.md

 # JavaScript and DOM Manipulation
 A webpage was created using JavaScript, HTML, CSS and D3 to display a provided data set of UFO sightings in North America.
+Note: Further data can be appended or removed from data.js without effecting site.
 The data can be filtered down using the dropdown options to display specific UFO sightings.
 GitHub Pages was then used to create a static site from the repositry.
 Links to the site:

  ### Link to UFO-level-1 site